U.S. News Rankings

 |SAT/ACT scores must be received by||June 15|

-The student-faculty ratio at Valdosta State University is 23:1, and the school has 40.4 percent of its classes with fewer than 20 students.
-The most popular majors at Valdosta State University include: Business, Management, Marketing, and Related Support Services; Education; Health Professions and Related Programs; English Language and Literature/Letters; and Social Sciences.
-The average freshman retention rate, an indicator of student satisfaction, is 69.5 percent.
+The student-faculty ratio at Valdosta State University is 21:1, and the school has 43.4 percent of its classes with fewer than 20 students.
+The most popular majors at Valdosta State University include: Business, Management, Marketing, and Related Support Services; Education; Health Professions and Related Programs; Social Sciences; and English Language and Literature/Letters.
+The average freshman retention rate, an indicator of student satisfaction, is 68.5 percent.

 |Student gender distribution|